Karen Heuler

-Karen Heuler (born June 13, 1949) is an American writer of literary, dark fantasy, science fiction, and horror short stories, and novels.
+Karen Heuler is an American writer of literary, dark fantasy, science fiction, and horror short stories, and novels.

-Biography
+Early life and education

-Heuler was born in Brooklyn, New York and attended Long Island University, where she received her Master's degree in English in 1976.
-She worked in various jobs including publishing, crosswords, art books, Wall Street and retail.
+Karen Heuler was born in Brooklyn, New York and attended Long Island University, where she received her master's degree in English in 1976.

+Career

+Heuler has worked in various jobs including publishing, crosswords, art books, Wall Street, and retail.

 She teaches occasionally for New York University School of Professional Studies, and other academic institutions.

 She has had over 100 stories published in literary and speculative journals and anthologies, as well as four novels, three collections, and one novella.
 Her work focuses on the perception of reality and often features doubles and doppelgangers from both a literary and speculative point of view.
 She frequently uses literary works as a reference point for speculative stories, as an indicator of the continuity of topics across genres.